Cherokee Scout: Awards

-The newspaper has won numerous awards from the North Carolina Press Association including news photography in 2016 as well as sports and religion reporting in 2016.
-The paper won second place in the "Best Niche Publication" category that year as well.
+As of 2026, the Cherokee Scout has won more than 250 regional, statewide, and company journalism and advertising awards.
+The newspaper has on multiple occasions won the General Excellence award from the North Carolina Press Association.
+In 2016 alone the paper won awards from the N.C.
+Press Association for news photography, sports and religion reporting, plus second place in the "Best Niche Publication" category.
 In 2019, photographer Ben Katz won Hugh Morton Photographer of the Year in the Community Newspaper Division.